New York City Subway: Concourse

 Many stations in the subway system have mezzanines.
 Mezzanines allow for passengers to enter from multiple locations at an intersection and proceed to the correct platform without having to cross the street before entering.
 Inside mezzanines are fare control areas, where passengers physically pay their fare to enter the subway system.
 In many older stations, the fare control area is at platform level with no mezzanine crossovers.
 Many side platformed elevated stations also have platform-level fare control with no common station house between directions of service.

 Upon entering a station, passengers may use station booths (formerly known as token booths) or vending machines to buy their fare, which is currently stored in a MetroCard or OMNY card.
 Each station has at least one booth, typically located at the busiest entrance.
 After swiping the card at a turnstile, customers enter the fare-controlled area of the station and continue to the platforms.
 Inside fare control are "Off-Hours Waiting Areas", which consist of benches and are identified by a yellow sign.

+Only five stations (Eastchester–Dyre Avenue, Baychester Avenue, Gun Hill Road, Pelham Parkway and Morris Park) of the whole NYC subway do not have at least a booth that is staffed 24 hours per day, seven days per week.